Puppy, Youngster and agility training booking page.

-I am a positive reinforcement trainer, all training can be achieved with either food and/or a toy.
-Videos of me training my young collie Delta are available on my Facebook page.
+I use positive reinforcement for all my classes and 1-2-1 training as I believe that all training can be achieved with either food and/or a toy.
+(Videos of me training my young collie Delta are available on my Facebook page).

 My puppy course covers.